NIH-HPC/snakemake-class/exercise05/README.md

   - `--jobs`: The number of jobs to run concurrently.
   - `--cluster-config`: The cluster config file

-<div style="background-color:# FFFACD;">Please don't run snakemake workflows
-on the login node, even if submitting jobs as batch jobs.
+:information_source: Please **do not run snakemake workflows on the login node**, even if submitting jobs as batch jobs.
 Run the main process as a batch job itself or, if the workflow runs quickly enough, from an sinteractive session</div>